FranciscoSouza/vesselproject/Readme.md

 Run the application Boot.java

 # How to test
--Get some some latitude and longitude using the site http://mygeoposition.com/ -Hit the URL http://localhost:8080/ on webbrowser and provide the latitude and longitude data.
+- Get some some latitude and longitude using the site http://mygeoposition.com/
+- Hit the URL http://localhost:8080/ on webbrowser and provide the latitude and longitude data.
 After that, this the button Submit.
--Calling API some postservice (PostMan)
+- Calling API some postservice (PostMan)

 Hit the URL on webbrowser informing the latitude and longitude http://localhost:8080/timeForLatLng?lat=53.5&lng=10.4